mdavis-xyz/supermarket-story/content.md

 FoodCorp's servers dig deep into their data troves, and those of their partners.
 They pull up everything they know about me.
 They have already purchased my demographic, social media and credit card information from [shady third party data brokers](https://privacyinternational.org/feature/2433/i-asked-online-tracking-company-all-my-data-and-heres-what-i-found).
-Some of that data was probably obtained originally through illicit and unethical means.
+Some of that data was obtained originally through illicit and unethical means.
 However that was by sub-sub-sub-contractors of the data broker.
 This diffuses culpability to a level which is safe for corporate governance and profitability, as far as the FoodCorp board is concerned.
-Aggregated together with video and analytics from all my prior visits they're able to paint a complete picture about me as a person.
+Aggregated together with video and purchase history from all my prior visits they're able to paint a complete picture about me as a person.

 Food brands love this.
 (Even though both chip brands are ultimately [owned by the same company](https://www.independent.co.uk/life-style/companies-control-everything-you-buy-kelloggs-nestle-unilever-a7666731.html).)
-They aren't the only ones who pay dearly for this data.
+However they aren't the only ones who pay dearly for this data.
 My health insurer is also quite interested in my choice of afternoon snack.
 The NSA, [Facebook](https://www.engadget.com/2016/12/30/facebook-buys-data-on-users-offline-habits-for-better-ads/), Equifax, [Border Force](https://www.cnet.com/au/news/scope-creep-australian-border-force-granted-metadata-access/), [CentreLink](https://www.computerworld.com.au/article/649514/data-retention-centrelink-councils-australia-post-among-organisations-accessing-metadata/) and countless others are also kept in the loop.